 Do I need to check the tide before visiting Miyajima?

 Yes, if seeing the floating torii gate in a specific way matters to you.
 At high tide, the gate appears to float on the water.
 At low tide, you can walk much closer to it.
-If that view is important to your itinerary, check the tide timing in advance and plan your ferry accordingly.
 For help with timing, see the best times to visit the Miyajima torii gate.

 Is the Japan Rail Pass valid for Hiroshima and Miyajima?